Discover emerging trends and timeless insights at the crossroads of technology, history, art, and culture.

 Behind the name

-The phrase “peak horse” serves as a metaphor for the rise and fall of technologies and ideas.
-Drawing from the historical peak of horse usage in the late 19th and early 20th centuries, the term symbolizes the zenith of a technology before a new era brings transformation and change.
+The phrase “peak horse” symbolizes the rise and fall of technologies and ideas.
+Drawing from the historical peak of horse usage in the late 19th and early 20th centuries, the term represents the zenith of a technology before a new era brings transformation and change.

 Rephann, Terance (2011).
 “The Economic Impact of the Horse Industry in Virginia.”

-Horses reached their peak population during the late 19th and early 20th centuries, when they were used extensively for transportation, agriculture, and industry.
+Horses reached their peak population during the late 19th and early 20th century, when they were used extensively for transportation, agriculture, and industry.
 In the 1920s, the United States alone had an estimated 26 million horses.

 About Substack